MobrilzPvtLtd/simple-calculator/README.md

 # Simple Calculator

-This is a simple calculator application built with PHP and JavaScript.
+This is a simple calculator application built with HTML, CSS, and JavaScript.

 ## Features